Hussi503/Interview-Questions/Kubernetes/Day-1.md

 # 🔴 4.
 What are Kubernetes Operators?
 Have you used them?

-## 🔴 Direct Interview Answer

 **"Kubernetes Operators extend Kubernetes functionality by automating the lifecycle management of complex applications.
 They use Custom Resource Definitions (CRDs) and custom controllers to automate deployment, upgrades, backups, failover, and scaling activities.
 Operators essentially bring operational knowledge into Kubernetes."**

 ---

-## 🔴 Why Do We Need It?
+##  Why Do We Need It?

-🔴 Automate repetitive operational tasks
+   Automate repetitive operational tasks

-🔴 Reduce manual intervention
+   Reduce manual intervention

-🔴 Simplify lifecycle management
+   Simplify lifecycle management

-🔴 Enable self-healing for complex applications
+   Enable self-healing for complex applications

 ---

-## 🔴 Production Usage
+##  Production Usage

 Examples: